-Like the other 3-axis stabilized GOES satellites, GOES-15 Imager and Sounder experience an abnormal heating process resulting in erroneous calibration slopes around the satellite midnight time (Johnson and Weinreb 1996).
+Like the other 3-axis stabilized GOES satellites, the GOES-15 Imager and Sounder experience an abnormal heating process resulting in erroneous calibration slopes around satellite midnight (Johnson and Weinreb 1996).
 An empirical MBCC method was developed and implemented to mitigate this midnight calibration anomaly.
 Figure 4.23 shows the mean Tb bias to AIRS and IASI (open and solid dots at primary y-axis) and the frequency of MBCC onset frequency (solid line at second y-axis) at every half hour during the PLT period.
 Apparent diurnal calibration variation can be observed in bands 3, 4, and 6.
-Onset of MBCC varies at different bands.
-It should have the most effect 2-3 hours before “satellite” midnight and the next 3-6 hours after, depending on the IR band.
+The onset of MBCC varies at different bands.
+It should have the most effect two to three hours before “satellite” midnight and the next three to six hours after, depending on the IR band.
 Since MBCC is the major factor in determining the diurnal calibration variation, it was evaluated using the method described by Yu et al. (2011).
 The MBCC correction residual (ΔTbMBCC) can be calculated as:

 where TbGEO-AIRS, noon is the mean Tb difference between GOES and AIRS between 12:00 pm and 2:00 pm, and TbGEO-AIRS, midnight is the mean Tb difference between GOES and AIRS between 12:00 am and 2:00 am.

-As shown in last column of Table 4.14, MBCC works very efficiently for band-6, and seems ineffective for bands 3 and 4.
-Although the MBCC has been intensively turned on around the midnight time, there is still about 0.35 K and 0.41 K calibration residuals for bands 3 and 4, respectively.
-Our previous analysis on the MBCC indicates that it works well for GOES-11/12/13 band-3 with less than 0.1 K to 0.2 K residual and less effective for band-4.
-More research may be needed to investigate the discrepancy on the band-3 MBCC correction for GOES-15.
-For band-2 (not shown), the small and consistent Tb bias to IASI before and after the MBCC onset implies that MBCC works well at this band.
+As shown in the last column of Table 4.14, the MBCC works very efficiently for band 6, and seems ineffective for bands 3 and 4.
+Although the MBCC has been intensively turned on around satellite midnight, approximately 0.35 K and 0.41 K in calibration residuals remained for bands 3 and 4, respectively.
+Our previous analysis on the MBCC indicates that it works well for GOES-11/12/13 band 3 with a less than 0.1 K to 0.2 K residual but is less effective for band 4.
+More research may be needed to investigate the discrepancy on the band 3 MBCC correction for GOES-15.
+For band 2 (not shown), the small and consistent Tb bias to IASI before and after the MBCC onset implies that MBCC works well for this band.